 Now, I keep up many connections with people.
 I proactively reach out to people beyond my team of engineering managers.
 I talk to developers, system engineers, and anyone I am responsible for indirectly.

-I like to do skip level 1-on-1s.
+I like to do skip level meetings.
 When you talk to engineers directly, you can get to know your people better.

 Good team leaders have to know their people.
 Learn their mood and their behavior, which allows you to make better decisions.
 As an executive leader, you can’t do this because there are too many people.